 Pupils identify aspects that are good about their work and one thing they could do better next time.
 In Years 1 - 6 children are expected to evaluate and edit their work using their 'Purple Polishing Pens', this allows children to reflect on their own progress and accomplishment.
-The children can self-assess against the Learning Objective or the 'Mr Men' statements, using a red, yellow or green crayon mark next to the LO.
+The children can self assess against the 'Sun, Moon and Stars' or the 'Mr Men' statements.